 Canberra, ACT : Australian Bureau of Statistics, 2019.

 This website presents findings from the 2018 Survey of Disability, Ageing and Carers (SDAC).
 It provides charts and spreadsheets of data about people with disability, older people, and their carers, including a breakdown of key demographic variables and comparisons with the last survey in 2015.
 Topics include need for assistance, service use, living arrangements, income, education, employment, discrimination, social participation, and, for carers, reasons for providing care.
 In 2018, 17.7% of the population reported having a disability, with 5.7% having a profound or severe disability.
 Though there has been no increase in the labour force participation rate for people with disability since the last survey, there has been an increase in the proportion with a higher education qualification.
 10.8% of the population reported being a carer.
+An additional section has now added to this resource, looking at the prevalence of autism and its impact.
 21,983 households took part in the 2018 survey.

 London, U.K. : Children and Young People's Mental Health Coalition, 2019.